Frequently Asked Questions

 What is an agent-native company?

 An agent-native company is a B2B business architected from the ground up for the Agentic Web.
-Every customer-facing surface—such as the website, documentation, pricing, integrations, and support—is designed first for AI agent consumption and second for human consumption.
-This means the company's knowledge is managed as a primary asset, surfaces are built for machine readability, and every agent interaction feeds back into the company's understanding of its buyers.
-[Source]
+Every customer-facing surface—such as website, documentation, pricing, integrations, and support—is designed first for AI agent consumption and second for human consumption.
+This approach ensures that knowledge is a primary asset, surfaces are agent-first, and there is a continuous learning loop from agent interactions.
+Source

 How does the agent-native B2B funnel differ from the legacy B2B funnel?

-The legacy B2B funnel involves steps like marketing site, form fill, SDR outreach, discovery call, demo, proposal, and close.
-The agent-native funnel starts with an agent query, provides a live, governed answer, creates an agent shortlist, and only involves human conversation for material cases before closing.
-Stages like form fill and SDR outreach disappear, and the process is streamlined for AI agent interaction.
-[Source]
+The legacy B2B funnel involves marketing sites optimized for human persuasion, form fills, SDR outreach, discovery calls, demos, proposals, and closes.
+The agent-native funnel starts with an agent query (often via the buyer's LLM), delivers a live, governed answer from the knowledge layer, creates an agent shortlist, and only involves human conversation for material cases (like pricing edge cases or custom contracts).
+Stages 1 and 4 of the legacy funnel collapse, and stages 2 and 3 disappear for most deals.
+Source

 What is the cost of bolting agents onto a human-first stack?